- XL Release

 SVB’s most critical applications are two mainframe COBOL applications, which distribute pensions and child benefits.
 SVB has more than 20 teams that focus on various IT business needs.
-For example, the tooling team provides agile tools for other teams to use in a Continuous Delivery framework as they build and release software; the business intelligence team develops and maintains Big Data applications; and the Java team created 25 applications for benefit requests.
+For example, the tooling team provides agile tools for other teams to use in a Continuous Delivery framework as they build and release software; the business intelligence team develops and maintains Big Data applications; and the Java team creates applications for benefit requests.

 SVB manually performed their deployments, which produced error-prone, difficult-to-maintain deployment processes.
 Their release process involved many hand-offs, multiple steps with different owners, and various teams responsible for the same process.
 No one had an overall view of the process; release managers contacted individuals by phone to get the latest status.
-SVB’s release process across their teams and their ESP was slow and disjointed.
+SVB’s release process ran across their teams and their ESP was slow and disjointed.
 With budget cuts on top of the pressure for digital transformation, SVB needed to quickly develop a Continuous Delivery pipeline that could successfully support the growing use of self-service applications, Straight Through Processing, and partner integration.

 SVB sought to create a Continuous Delivery standard in their organization and make their teams self-sufficient.
-They wanted to connect their business, development, and operations teams through a common process, set of tools, and methodology.
-Ultimately their goal was unified end-to-end delivery of software to production, reliable release to production, and visibility into the entire process for any team member.
+They wanted to connect their Business, Development, and Operations teams through a common process, set of tools, and methodology.
+Ultimately their goal was unified end-to-end delivery of software to Production, reliable release to Production, and visibility into the entire process for any team member.
 SVB chose the XebiaLabs DevOps Platform to automate and control their release processes.